BuildOnViction/infrastructure/README.md

 !
 This is still in work and is not intended to be operational for now

-# Devnet
+# Localnet
-This is the Devnet branch of the Tomochain infrastructure.
+This is the Localnet branch of the Tomochain infrastructure.

-Here resides the configuration used in Tomochain's development network "Devnet".
+Here resides the configuration used in Tomochain's development network "Localnet".

 ## Deploy
-To deploy the Devnet, you need to be on a swarm enabled machine.
+To deploy the Localnet, you need to be on a swarm enabled machine.

 Docker engine now comes with swarm built-in, you just need to enable it.